-Addex is uniquely positioned with largest pipeline of allosteric modulator drugs

-Addex has established a unique chemical library of approximately 85,000 compounds with allosteric characteristics.
-The library has been assembled from commercial and other non-pharmaceutical sources, with some parts of the library acquired under exclusive agreements.
-In addition, the company has developed highly specialized biological systems to identify and screen for highly potent, orally active small molecule allosteric modulators.
-These high-throughput detection systems have enabled Addex to build what we believe to be the largest clinical and preclinical portfolio of allosteric modulator compounds targeting a wide variety of diseases, such as Parkinson's disease, dystonia, Charcot-Marie-Tooth type 1A neuropathy, addiction, depression, cognition and other neurological diseases.
+Addex is uniquely positioned with the largest pipeline of allosteric modulator drugs Addex has established a unique chemical library of approximately 85,000 compounds with allosteric characteristics.
+The library has been assembled from commercial and other nonpharmaceutical sources, with some parts of the library acquired under exclusive agreements.
+In addition, the company has developed highly specialized biological screening systems to identify and support medicinal chemistry activities for small molecule allosteric modulators drug development.
+These high-throughput detection systems have enabled Addex to build what we believe to be the largest clinical and preclinical portfolio of allosteric modulator compounds targeting a wide variety of targets, which have broad CNS application.